TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 14/John 14.22.md

 ---

-Judas (not Iscariot) saith unto him, Lord, what is come to pass that thou wilt manifest thyself unto us, and not unto the world?
+Judas (not Iscariot) said to him, "Lord, what has happened that you are about to reveal yourself to us, and not to the world?"